MOABQA/J.A.R.V.I.S.-AI/README.md

-Here's a concise README.md for your J.A.R.V.I.S. project:

-markdown
 # J.A.R.V.I.S.
 Voice Assistant

 A Python-based voice assistant inspired by Iron Man's J.A.R.V.I.S., allowing voice commands for various tasks like web browsing, playing music, and basic calculations.